-'CHAD DEITY' to Open 2/7 at Firehouse Theatre
+'CHAD DEITY' Opens Tonight at Firehouse Theatre

 Firehouse Theatre Project combines faith and professional wrestling in its next installment of its 20th Season Anniversary, The Elaborate Entrance of Chad Deity, by Kristoffer Diaz.
 Directed by Kerry McGee (Any Given Monday) and a proud participant of Richmond's annual Acts of Faith festival, this balls-out dramatic comedy will play 15 performances, February 6 - March 8.
-Opening Night is Friday, February 7th.
+Opening Night is tonight, February 7th.

 "Chad Deity isn't just a play - that's what I like best about it - it's a rock n' roll, adrenaline-fueled experience," says director, Kerry McGee.
 "It's totally different from anything you've ever seen in a theatre before.
 It's a whole lot of action accompanied by a whole lot of heart."